 - 5.1 The State Accident Fund's interlocking team structure reinforces the agency's core values and places maximum emphasis on customer service.
 Each of the business teams is responsible for providing workers' compensation services to a specific group of customers.
 The agency's team based structure promotes collaboration, initiative, empowerment, teamwork, innovation and flexibility.
 All members of the team are bound together by a common goal.
 Teams are empowered to make decisions and are held accountable for their customers' satisfaction. - 5.2 The agency's structure encourages communications, knowledge transfer, and the sharing of information on all levels.
 In addition to regular team meetings, team members interact on a regular basis.
 They consult on problems and develop strategies for handling difficult cases.
 Each employee also participates in training activities and meetings with other members of their functional group.
 This multi-level approach to communications speeds the flow of information across organizational boundaries. - 5.3 The agency has a written policy on posting, interviewing, and hiring.
 Supervisors and team leaders determine the required knowledge, skills, and abilities needed for each position.
 This information is captured in the position description and is used by the Human Resources Department to post vacancies.
 Recruitment methods vary depending on the position.
 The process used to fill an attorney position is different than the one used to fill an administrative specialist position.
 The agency has adopted a two-tier approach.
 Vacancies in pay band five (5) and below are normally filled using a two-step process.
 It consists of a team screening interview and a final interview.
 The hiring decision is made by the Agency Director.
-The Director conducts interviews and with input from other employees, makes hiring decisions for all vacancies in pay band six (6) and above. - 5.4 The agency uses industry standards as a basis for determining workforce capacity and capability.
+The Director conducts interviews and, with input from other employees, makes hiring decisions for all vacancies in pay band six (6) and above. - 5.4 The agency uses industry standards as a basis for determining workforce capacity and capability.
 These measures are adjusted to compensate for deviations or changes in the work processes.
 Example: The number of lost time claims managed effectively by an adjuster increases when medical management for those claims is performed by a third party.
 Another example is the level of medical knowledge and training needed by an adjuster would be greater for an adjuster who medically manages his or her own claims as opposed to one who uses a medical management firm. - 5.5 The agency's Employee Performance Management System (EPMS) is designed to support agency goals and objectives.
-The agency incorporates claim audit results into the process when evaluating claims personnel.
-This approach directly supports the agency's goal to "Lead the state in Workers' Compensation Commission compliance."
+The agency uses a standardized set of performance characteristics for all evaluations.
+These characteristics reflect and support the agency's core values.
+The agency incorporates claim audit results into the process when evaluating claim personnel.
+This approach directly supports the agency's goal to "Lead the state in Workers' Compensation Commission regulation compliance."